DavidGilinsky/NightWatcher/README.md

 - Example configuration and parser utilities
 - Support for remote control via a configurable TCP control port
 - Threaded reading with timeout and health monitoring
-- Health status (site.sqmHealthy) is checked after unit information retrieval; readings are only taken if the device is healthy
+- Health status (`site.sqmHealthy`) is checked after unit information retrieval; readings are only taken if the device is healthy
+- Signal handling for SIGHUP (reload/reinitialize) and SIGTERM (graceful shutdown)
+- Configurable options for enabling/disabling SQM reading and reading on startup
 - Extensible for additional sensors and site data

 ## Directory Structure